metury/mff-dso-project/new.md

 Thus, $A\cup{x}$ is independent in all $X_j$ and hence it is an independent set in $\mathcal{F}$.
 Therefore, $\mathcal{F}$ satisfies the exchange property $(I_3)$ and is a matroid, specifically a transversal matroid.

-In our definition of transversal matroids, the independent sets are those that correspond to matchings in a bipartite graph, and the exchange property can be proved by showing that if we have two matchings where the larger matching has one more edge than the smaller matching, then there exists an edge in the larger matching that can be added to the smaller matching to obtain another matching.

 ## Maximum matching in bipartite graphs ##
+In the mathematical field of graph theory, a bipartite graph is a graph whose vertices can be divided into two disjoint and independent sets $V_1$ and $V_2$, that is every edge connects a vertex in $V_1$ to one in $V_2$.

 Recall that a matching in a graph is a set of edges such that no two of them share a vertex.
+A maximum matching is a matching that contains the largest possible number of edges.
 The problem of constructing a maximum-size matching in a bipartite graph can be formulated using matroids as follows: let $G$ be a bipartite graph with no isolated vertices with parts $V_1$ and $V_2$ and edge set $E$.
 We define two matroids $\mathcal{M_1}$ and $\mathcal{M_2}$ with the ground set E. [2]